 The Major in European Studies provides the core of the programme.
-It consists of obligatory courses in European Language in Context (French or German), as well as courses about European contemporary social, economic, political and cultural dimensions.
+It consists of obligatory courses in European Language in Context, as well as courses about European contemporary social, economic, political and cultural dimensions.

 The Major in European Studies also includes a academic thesis on a self-selected topic in either one of these fields at the end of the four-year programme.